bolt/docs/docs/contenttypes/taxonomies.md

 }
 ```

-A common usecase is conditional output of something, if a taxonomy is set or
+A common usecase is conditional output of something, depending on whether a
-not.
+taxonomy is set or not.
 You can do this with the following syntax:

 ```twig
 {% if record|taxonomies.tags.biology is defined %}